 The Human Givens

-As humans, we share the physical needs of other animals – nutritious food, water, air to breathe, shelter and adequate quality sleep.
+As humans, we share the physical needs of other animals – nutritious food, water, air to breathe, warmth and shelter, adequate movement/exercise and adequate quality sleep.
 We also have emotional needs which are vital for our mental and emotional health.

 The Human Givens model is a new approach to mental health and clear thinking, based on an understanding of our innate emotional needs and the resources we possess to help us these get our needs met.